ibm-cloud-docs/openwhisk/openwhisk_reference.md

 #### codeSize (MB) (Fixed: 48 MB)
 {: #openwhisk_syslimits_codesize}
-* The maximum code size for the Action is 48 MB.
+* The maximum code size for the action is 48 MB.
-* It is recommended for a JavaScript Action to use a tool to concatenate all source code, which includes dependencies, into a single bundled file.
+* It is recommended for a JavaScript action to use a tool to concatenate all source code, which includes dependencies, into a single bundled file.
 * This limit is fixed and cannot be changed.

 #### concurrent (Fixed: 1000*)